podsolnyh122/Fishing-Grind-Cheat-button-press/README.md

 Yea it cheat for fishing grind

-An image‑recognition macro that automates fishing by detecting visual cues on screen.
+[u]Plug and play[/u] Python fishing macro with image recognition.

-When a saved template image appears in the centre of the screen, the script instantly presses the assigned key(s).
-Just drop your .png templates into the folder – the filename determines which keys are pressed (e.g., space.png = press Space).
+Just download, run, and it works.
+Ready‑to‑use template images (.png files) are already included – no setup required.
+The script automatically detects visual cues on screen and presses the assigned keys.

-Press F9 anytime to save a debug screenshot and see exactly what the bot is looking at.
+Press F9 anytime to save a debug screenshot.

 Note: Optimised for 1920×1080.
 Accuracy depends on UI consistency.

 <img width="600" height="600" alt="DEBUG_SCREEN" src="https://github.com/user-attachments/assets/8dfaa6bb-be7c-453d-ac05-deb5b0acbe65" />